 Vitamin B12 has not been proven to cause Alzheimer’s or dementia, but studies have shown that increasing B12 intake in women can slow cognitive decline.
-In another study, scientists found that people over 70 with mild cognitive impairment who were treated with B12 supplements experienced a slower cerebral atrophy than those who were not given B12.

 The National Institutes of Health recommend that adults over 50 get most of their B12 from a supplement.
 The recommended dose is 2.4 micrograms per day.

 This study was published in the British Journal of Nutrition.

 Interested in more information about diet and brain health?
 Read about the MIND diet, developed specifically to lower risk of brain disease, here.